giannilmbd/dynare/doc/manual/source/the-model-file.rst

     .. option:: taper_steps = [INTEGER1 INTEGER2 ...]

-       Percent tapering used for the spectral window in the *Geweke (1992,1999)* convergence diagnostics (requires
+       Percent tapering used for the spectral window in the :cite:t:`Geweke:1992,Geweke:1999` convergence diagnostics (requires
        :opt:`mh_nblocks=1 <mh_nblocks = INTEGER>`).
 The tapering is
        used to take the serial correlation of the posterior draws into account.
 Default: ``[4 8 15]``.